 Disabled individuals may complete a Social Security disability application form and, if approved, receive a monthly benefit.
 People with disabilities who have worked and paid Social Security taxes for several years may qualify for SSDI.
 A person with a disability who doesn’t meet the work requirement may receive SSI payments instead.
 In either case, the benefits are not usually taxable.
 Many people with disabilities who work remain eligible for part or all of their benefits.
 A disabled person who does have other income is subject to the same tax filing requirements as anyone else.

 When you are on Social Security disability, don’t include your benefits when deciding if you have to file taxes.
 The Internal Revenue Service says most taxpayers must file when their gross income exceeds a specified limit.
-IRS limits vary periodically, but as of 2013, single taxpayers with gross income of $9,750 had to file a tax return.
-The minimum for married couples filing a joint return was $19,500.
-Many people with disabilities qualify as dependents.
-If you are claimed as a dependent by someone else, you had to file when your income topped $5,950 or if you had $950 in unearned income.

 Sometimes you have to file taxes even if you don’t have much income other than disability benefits.
-Filing is usually mandatory when you owe the IRS money.
-If you have self-employment income that’s more than $400, you have to file taxes.
+Filing is usually mandatory when you owe the IRS money, or if you are self-employed and make more than $400.
 There are times when you’ll want to file a return even though you don’t have to.
 For example, if you expect a refund of payroll taxes withheld by an employer or if you qualify for a tax credit, you need to file taxes to get the money.
 However, remember that SSD payments aren't generally taxed, so you cannot get a disability tax refund.
 If you earn only SSD, consider whether you need to file.

-A portion of Social Security disability benefits may be taxable if you have too much other income.
+Additionally, a portion of Social Security disability benefits may be taxable if you have too much other income.
 The rules the IRS use to determine if benefits are taxable are the same that apply to Social Security retirement benefits.
 To find out if some of your benefits may be taxable, add 50 percent of your annual disability payments to your other income.
 If the total is over $25,000 and you file as a single person, at least 50 percent of your Social Security disability benefits may be taxable, and you have to report the taxable amount on your tax return.
-If you file a joint return with your spouse, the limit is $34,000.
+If you file a joint return with your spouse, the limit is $32,000.